kkinnear/zprint/README.md

   zprint to "pretty up" your source, but not entirely ignore the newlines that you sent in.

+  In many cases, the classic zprint formatting works fine, but sometimes there are one or two functions that would be better handled with `:style :respect-nl`.
+  If you have a function "func" which would be better handled with `:style :respect-nl`, then an options map of `{:fn-map {"func" [:none {:style :respect-nl}]}}` will do that for you.

-* Indent Only - `:style :indent-only`
+* __Indent Only__ - `:style :indent-only`

   This approach to source formatting will not remove nor add any newlines.
-  Every line stays as it is -- the only changes zprint will make is to indent each line and to regularize whitespace on the remainder of the line.
+  Every line stays as it is -- the only change zprint will make is to indent each line and to regularize whitespace on the remainder of the line.
 It bears little relationship to classic zprint, and doesn't format functions based on the `:fn-map` styles configured.
 It